Taxation of cohabiting couples

 The rights and tax liabilities of cohabiting couples were established in the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.
 The Act came into effect on 1 January 2011.

-You can learn more about apply for tax reliefs for cohabiting couples and how to apply for them on revenue.ie.
+You can learn more about tax reliefs for cohabiting couples and how to apply for them on revenue.ie.